Tech Is Political: Take More Action Against Countries and Organizations Engaged in Wars, Genocides, and Misanthropy

 First, confirm what countries are engaging in (or starting) armed conflicts as well as genocides.
 Wikipedia isn’t perfect, but it seems pretty reliable in establishing these facts.

-Cancel subscriptions or purchases from these countries.
+Consider canceling subscriptions or purchases from such countries.

-Cancel cooperations with anyone from these countries.
+Consider canceling cooperations with anyone from such countries.

 rel=nofollow

-Ask others to do the same.
+Ask others to consider the same options.

 The individual impact of these steps may be small and then largely symbolic, but, with a large audience, it may already be noticeable and effective.
 With more and more people joining, however, the cumulative effect is going to be more than symbolic—it will be substantial.

 We can all contribute to positive, constructive change.
 And there’s no way around dealing with the absolute a__holes.
-No matter that there aren’t that many—given how much damage they cause, we need all hands on deck.
+No matter that there aren’t that many—given how much damage they cause, we need more hands on deck.

 About Me